lukehorvat/easy-buffer/README.md

 - All reads go through a single `read` method (i.e. no `readInt8`, `readUInt32LE`, etc) and all writes through a single `write` method.
 - When reading, portions of the buffer can be skipped via an `offset` method and then followed up with a chained `read` call.
 - When writing, portions of the buffer can be automatically zero-padded via an `offset` method.
+- Provides convenience methods for reading and writing arrays, `readArray` and `writeArray`.

 ## Installation